entando/entando-docs/vuepress/docs/next/tutorials/devops/caching-and-clustering.md

 In order to scale an Entando Application across multiple nodes, you must provide a storage class that supports a `ReadWriteMany` access policy.
 There are many ways to accomplish this, including using dedicated storage providers like GlusterFS or others.
-The cloud Kubernetes providers also provide clustered storage options specific to their implementation like Google Cloud File in GKE or Azure Files in AKS.
+Cloud Kubernetes providers also have clustered storage options specific to their implementation like Google Cloud File in GKE or Azure Files in AKS.

 You can use two different storage classes for your clustered vs non-clustered storage if your default class doesn't support `ReadWriteMany`.
 To do this, add the following properties to your ConfigMap for the operator in the Helm templates:

 ```
-entando.k8s.operator.default.clustered.storage.class: "[your clustered RWX storage class]"
+entando.k8s.operator.default.clustered.storage.class: [your clustered RWX storage class]
-entando.k8s.operator.default.non.clustered.storage.class: "[your RWO storage class]"
+entando.k8s.operator.default.non.clustered.storage.class: [your RWO storage class]
 ```

 Set the values of both to the appropriate storage class for your configuration.